Friends of the Library

 Skills and Experience: All that is required is a warm, outgoing personality, ability to anticipate and react to needs of patrons and staff, and a desire to make people comfortable in the library.
 Events typically take place on weekday afternoon or evenings.
 Some weekend events may need volunteers.

-Skills and Experience: Willingness to spend two self-scheduled hours a week monitoring a section of the Library’s shelving to keep books, tapes, magazines or videos/DVDs in order.
+Skills and Experience: Willingness to spend two self-scheduled hours a week monitoring a section of the Library’s shelving to keep library materials in order.
 Knowledge of the alphabet is essential.
 Library staff will train the right volunteers in use of the Dewey Decimal System.
 Volunteer may be required to lift light to medium weights, e.g. books and audio-visual materials.

 Please Note: All Volunteers must be at least 13 years old or entering 7th grade.
 Volunteers must complete an application, participate in an orientation, and follow all Library and State guidelines.
 See Get Involved for more information.

 Our 4th Friday Used Book Sale is back!
 On the 4th Friday of every month bring in a tote of any size from home and fill it up with all the books you can carry for only $5!
 OR purchase one of our new Friends of the Library tote bags for $10 (Members) / $15 (Non-Members) and get free fill-ups during our Tote Bag Sales throughout the year!
 Tote bags are available for purchase at the front desk.